 Dean of Health Sciences

-As the dean of Health Sciences, Dr. Curry serves as the chief academic officer for all health science programs.
-She develops and administers the program’s instructional budget, provides innovatitve and strategic visionary leadership and supervises program directors.
-Departments reporting to Dr. Curry include Medical Laboratory Technology, Emergency Medical Services, Massage Therapy Program, Nursing Education (RN & LPN), Nursing Assistant, Phlebotomy Training and Radiologic Technology.
+Dr. Joey Battles is the chief academic officer for all of the Health Science programs.
+He develops and administers the programs instructional budget, provides innovative and strategic visionary leadership and supervises program directors.
+Departments reporting to him include Medical Laboratory Technology, Emergency Medical Services, Nursing Education (RN and LPN), Diagnostic Medical Sonography, Radiography, Surgical Operating Room Technology, Dental Assisting and Medical Assistant Technology.

 Battles earned an associate degree in Radiography from Gadsden State Community College in 1991.
 He continued his education at the University of Alabama at Birmingham and earned a bachelor’s degree in Medical Imaging in 1993.
 In 1995, Battles received a master’s degree in Allied Health Education from UAB.
 His doctoral degree in Educational Leadership was earned at Clarkson College in Omaha, Neb.

 Battles has served in several health education roles throughout his career.
 Most recently, he was the director of the Radiography Program at Gadsden State since August 2021.
 He has also worked as the program director of the Medical Imaging Program at Clarkson College; the associate director of the Joint Review Committee on Education in Radiologic Technology; and the director of educational eligibility requirements at the American Registry of Radiologic Technologists.

 Dr. Janekia Mitchell is the dean of Students Services and is responsible for providing leadership, strategic planning and executive oversight of student enrollment, retention and success for credit and non-credit programs in order to meet graduation and completion goals for the College.